ouya/unity-2d-demo/README.md

 This is the demo Unity project for the video found here: http://vimeo.com/102651617

 Follow along and submit a complete game for the OUYA in 20 minutes!
+[Text version here](https://devs.ouya.tv/developers/docs/make_a_game_in_20_minutes)

 **Building**